-- 1.1 The Office of the Police Ombudsman for Northern Ireland (the Office) recognises that its employees may have a diverse range of interests and associations outside of their employment within both a local setting and a national or international context.
+- 1.1 The Office of the Police Ombudsman for Northern Ireland ('the Office') recognises that its employees may have a diverse range of interests and associations outside of their employment within both a local setting and a national or international context.
 The Office recognises that links between employees of the Office and outside bodies are often in the public interest as well as of benefit to individual.
-There will be occasions when such links may be of benefit to the Office, however the Office also recognises that it is possible that such links or associations may give rise to conflict of interest or the perception of a conflict of interest. - 1.2 The independence and impartiality of the Office are fundamental to the discharge of the Police Ombudsman's statutory function and as such it is imperative that the Office manages all actual perceived and potential conflicts of interest in a clear and consistent manner. - 1.3 It is expected that generally individual members of staff will recognise situations in which there are actual, perceived or potential conflicts of interest and will want to ensure that there can be no perception of any such conflict either interfering in the performance of their duties or that there can be no perception of any such conflict furthering private interests. - 1.4 The purpose of this policy is to - Define what is meant by a conflict of interest - Assist in identifying conflicts of interest - Establish a system for disclosure of conflicts of interest - Provide guidance to staff and those responsible for managing conflicts of interest - 1.5 This policy applies to all employee's and post holders in the Office (including contract, agency or seconded staff) and relates to any actual, perceived or potential conflicts of interest that may arise in the performance of an individual's duties.
+There will be occasions when such links may be of benefit to the Office; however the Office also recognises that it is possible that such links or associations may give rise to conflict of interest or the perception of a conflict of interest. - 1.2 The independence and impartiality of the Office are fundamental to the discharge of the Police Ombudsman's statutory functions and as such, it is imperative that the Office appropriately manages all actual perceived and potential conflicts of interest in a clear and consistent manner. - 1.3 Generally, It is expected that individual members of staff will recognise situations in which there are actual, perceived or potential conflicts of interest.
+Individual members of staff will want to ensure that there can be no perception of any such conflict either interfering in the performance of their duties or that there can be no perception of any such conflict furthering private interests. - 1.4 The purpose of this policy is to - Define what is meant by a conflict of interest - Assist in identifying conflicts of interest - Establish a procedure for disclosure of conflicts of interest - Provide guidance to employees and those responsible for managing conflicts of interest - 1.5 This policy applies to all the Police Ombudsman and employees and post holders in the Office (including contract, agency or seconded employees) and relates to any actual, perceived or potential conflicts of interest that may arise in the performance of an individual's duties.

-2 Principles
+2. Principles

-- 2.1 The independence and impartiality of the Office are fundamental to the discharge of the Police Ombudsman's statutory function and as such it is imperative that the Office manages all actual perceived and potential conflicts of interest in a clear, consistent and timely manner. - 2.2 Each employee has an obligation to act in the interests of the Office in relation to the proper performance of their duties, activities and employment. - 2.3 There is a requirement to balance the rights and responsibilities of employees with those of the Office in relation to the management of conflicts of interest.
-To this end the Office accepts that it has no right to interfere in the private concerns of employees where these have no bearing on the interests of the Office. - 2.4 The existence of an actual, perceived or potential conflict of interest does not of itself imply wrongdoing on anyone's part.
+- 2.1 The independence and impartiality of the Office are fundamental to the discharge of the Police Ombudsman's statutory functions and as such, it is important that the Office manages all actual perceived and potential conflicts of interest in a clear, consistent and timely manner. - 2.2 Each has an obligation to act in the interests of the Office in relation to the proper performance of their duties, activities and roles in the Office. - 2.3 There is a requirement to balance the rights and responsibilities of employees with those of the Office in relation to the management of conflicts of interest.
+To this end, the Office accepts that it has no right to interfere in the private concerns of staff where these have no bearing on the interests of the Office. - 2.4 The existence of an actual, perceived or potential conflict of interest does not of itself imply wrongdoing on the part of any individual.
 However any private, voluntary, charitable, commercial, political or personal interest which gives rise to an actual, perceived or potential conflict of interest must be recognised, appropriately disclosed and either eliminated or properly managed.